mmatschiner/tutorials/analysis_of_introgression_with_chromosome_length_alignments/README.md

 * **Saguaro:** [Saguaro](http://saguarogw.sourceforge.net) ([Zamani et al. 2013](http://bmcgenomics.biomedcentral.com/articles/10.1186/1471-2164-14-347)) implements a hidden-Markov model for the detection of recombination breakpoints in chromosome-length alignments.
 Installation instructions can be found at [Saguaro's webpage](http://saguarogw.sourceforge.net), and the download is available from the associated [Sourceforge repository](https://sourceforge.net/p/saguarogw/code/HEAD/tree/) (click "Download Snapshot" to download).
 Note that Saguaro runs on Linux, and while in principle the installation should also be possible on a Mac, this does not seem to be easy and is not supported by the authors.
 The installation is not possible on Windows.
 If you have access to a Linux server with a Saguaro installation, but you would like to run the rest of the tutorial on your own machine, you can do so by transferring input and ouput files of Saguaro via scp between your machine and the Linux server.
 To check whether the Saguaro installation succeeded, just type `Saguaro` on the command line.
 If you should fail to install Saguaro, you can skip the tutorial part with the Saguaro analysis and continue with ready-made Saguaro result files afterwards.

 * **RAxML:** If you followed tutorials [Maximum-Likelihood Phylogenetic Inference](../ml_phylogeny_inference/README.md) and [Maximum-Likelihood Species-Tree Inference](../ml_species_tree_inference/README.md), you should have [RAxML](https://sco.h-its.org/exelixis/web/software/raxml/index.html) ([Stamatakis 2014](https://academic.oup.com/bioinformatics/article/30/9/1312/238053)) installed on your machine already.
 If not, you will find source code for Mac OS X and Linux, as well as precompiled executables for Windows, on RAxML's github page [https://github.com/stamatak/standard-RAxML](https://github.com/stamatak/standard-RAxML).
 See tutorial [Maximum-Likelihood Phylogenetic Inference](../ml_phylogeny_inference/README.md) for more details on the installation of RAxML.

+* **Phi Test:** [Phy Test](http://www.maths.otago.ac.nz/~dbryant/software.html) ([Bruen et al. 2006](http://www.genetics.org/content/172/4/2665)) implements a statistical test for the presence of recombination in a sequence alignment.
+Source code is available from [David Bryant's software webpage](http://www.maths.otago.ac.nz/~dbryant/software.html).
+Note that in order to compile it on a Mac, you may have to replace `CXX = gcc` with `CXX = clang` on the third line of the file `Makefile` (but try the compilation without this change first).

 * **BEAST2:** Like RAxML, you likely have the BEAST2 package installed already if you followed other tutorials in this collection.
 If not, you can downloaded it from the [BEAST2 website](https://www.beast2.org).
 As all these programs are written in Java, compilation is not required, and all programs should work on Mac OS X, Linux, and Windows.
 I recommend downloading the program versions that include the Java Runtime Environment, which may prevent conflicts with Java versions that may already be installed on your machine.<br>